Technolitix/docs/docs/sauna_controller.md

 4. **Deploy and start**:
    Upload the configuration to your device and start the controller.

----

-## Security
+!!! warning "Security"

     - The `secrets.yaml` file should never be included in the repository.
     - Always ensure sensitive data is stored externally and securely.

----

 ## Contact